ece-fast-lab/ISCA-2025-DLB/README.md

 ---

 ## 🚀 Experiment Workflow
+For setting up the environment and building from scratch, please follow steps 1, 2, and 3.

 For ISCA 2025 AE, we have already cloned this repo under `/home/isca25_ae/` and built all the necessary drivers, libraries, and benchmarks on server, client, and snic.
-You can skip step 2.
+You can skip step 2, and only perform steps 1 and 3.

 ### 1. Kernel boot parameter
-Please make sure the following kernel boot parameters are properly set `/etc/default/grub`.
+Please make sure the following kernel boot parameters are properly set in `/etc/default/grub` on the server.
 ```
 GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux 6.5.0-41-generic" #isca2025
 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash intel_iommu=on iommu=pt no5lvl" #isca2025